Safecast's Radiation Geiger Counter: bGeigie Nano. Portable radiation detector with GPS and bluetooth.

 Age: 13 and up

-Skill level: Soldering is required
+Skill level: Soldering is required (through-hole)

 Time to solder and assemble: 4-6 hours

-Fully Assembled device: please email email@example.com
+Fully Assembled device: if not in stock, please place your order email@example.com

 The bGeigie Nano is a solid-state, fully digital device.
 Because of its design, its performance is extremely consistent, and unlike devices with analog components which can be affected by temperature and other effects, further calibration is not expected to be necessary.